Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **not**: represents the negation of the disjunction of searches:
    NOT(search_1 OR search_2 OR … OR search_n)

-Since "not" will be applied to the results of a "must" or "should" condition, it can not be used in isolation.

 **Example 1:** search for rows where name ends with “a” AND food starts with “tu”: